 - Jeans may not have rips (this includes rips with a backing material), tears or holes in them.
-Jeans/pants may be mended to repair rips/tears due to wear and tear, however, the rips/tears may not be visible. - Jeans and pants may not be excessively tight or low cut (showing off the backside).

-- Sweatpants, athletic, tear away warm-ups, and pajama/flannel pants will not be permitted. - Regular shorts (within 2 inches of the knee) are allowed except on chapel days.
-Athletic shorts (must be at least mid-thigh length) are only to be worn for P.E. and sports (games and practices), not during the school day. - Our K-5th grade students may not wear flip flops or sandals without backs (this is a playground safety issue). - Chapel day and game day dress is intended to look significantly different than everyday dress.
-Therefore the dress code is dress pants and a polo, button up or other collared shirt (not a t-shirt or casual flannel). - Hoodies and outerwear (ie jackets and coats) may not be worn during chapel time.
-The exception to this rule would be denim jackets, cardigans and the like that are part of your chapel day dress. - See through or sleeveless athletic jerseys will not be allowed. - Shirts, jackets and/or accessories (hats, scarves, water bottles, etc.) must not have offensive logos, images or messages on them. - Hair color must be a natural color.
+Jeans/pants may be mended to repair rips/tears due to wear and tear, however, the rips/tears may not be visible. - Jeans and pants may not be excessively tight or low cut (showing off the backside). - Sweatpants, athletic, tear away warm-ups, and pajama/flannel pants will not be permitted. - Regular shorts (within 2 inches of the knee) are allowed.
+Athletic shorts (must be at least mid-thigh length) are only to be worn for P.E. and sports (games and practices), not during the school day. - Our PreK-5th grade students may not wear flip flops or sandals without backs (this is a playground safety issue). - See through or sleeveless athletic jerseys will not be allowed unless a t-shirt is worn underneath. - Shirts, jackets and/or accessories (hats, scarves, water bottles, etc.) must not have offensive logos, images or messages on them. - Hair color must be a natural color.
 It must not be longer than the eyebrows, collar or earlobes.
-Hair may not be styled in a way that is extreme (ie. Mohawk, dreadlocks).
-All facial hair must be shaved however, senior boys do have the privilege of growing facial hair as long as it is kept neat, clean and trimmed. - Tattoos and piercings will not be allowed. - Hats, stocking caps and other headgear may not be worn inside the school building. - We require all students to keep to a healthy personal hygiene regimen.
-This means that students are required to come to school with clean hair, clothes and have an appearance of cleanliness.
+Hair may not be styled in a way that is extreme (ie. Mohawk, dreadlocks). - All facial hair must be shaved however, senior boys do have the privilege of growing facial hair as long as it is kept neat, clean and trimmed. - No unnatural coloring of hair, even on special activities days, is allowed. (ie. Dying your hair for Spirit Days) - Tattoos and piercings will not be allowed.

+- Hats, stocking caps and other headgear may not be worn inside the school building. - We require all students to keep to a healthy personal hygiene regimen.
+This means that students are required to come to school with clean hair, clothes and have an appearance of cleanliness. - Game day dress for athletes is dress pants and a polo, button up, or other collared shirt (not a t-shirt or casual flannel).
+Colored jeans that mirror dress pants may be worn, but must be significantly nicer than your everyday jeans. - There is no chapel day dress code however, students are encouraged to dress up for chapel days which are on Wednesdays.